matt-me/Website-Monitor/README.md

 Installation
 =============
 The following is required to run this program:
-- Windows 10/8/7 (For the main desktop notifier)
+- Windows 10/8/7 (For the main desktop notifier.
+You do NOT need to be using Windows to use the command line scripts)
 - Python 2.7
 - wxPython 4.0.1